 Carbonatite at the deposit is intruded by older Precambrian granitic and low to medium grade metamorphic basement rocks, which are overlain by more than 200m of Paleozoic marine sedimentary rocks of the Pennsylvanian age.

 The carbonatite contains dolomite, calcite chlorite, barite, phlogopite, pyrochlore, serpentine, fluorite and quartz.
 Niobium, titanium, scandium and rare earth elements (REE) are primarily hosted in the dolomite-carbonatite and lamprophyre rocks.

-Long-hole open stoping method is proposed to be used for the underground mining operations at Elk Creek.
-The stopes will be 15m-wide and up to 30m-long.
+The long-hole open stoping method is proposed to be used for the underground mining operations at Elk Creek.
+The stopes will be 15m-wide and up to 25m-long.

 Recovered ore will be transported to the surface through a shaft/hoist system by underground trucks and crushed in a primary crusher to a size of 115mm.
 The crushed ore will be further crushed to a size of 25mm in the secondary crusher and sent to the hydrometallurgical plant, which will use 12 individual processes to separate the three minerals.